utkarshsinghal28/Learning-git/README.md

 The heading above is created using an HTML tag.

+When we open git we are at the root directory

 <h2> Git config</h2>

 1. 'git config --global user.name "Myname"' - add your username in gits config file
 2. 'git config --global user.email "Myemail"'- add your email in gits config file
-3. 'git config --list'- shows the gits config
+3. 'git config --list'- shows the gits config file

 # Git Commands